-- (i) To assist the Board in performing its oversight responsibilities relating to financial reporting, including financial statements, regulatory compliance, regulatory information disclosures, and any changes to them. - (ii) To review the financial reporting process, the system of internal control, the audit process and the company's policies and process for monitoring compliance with statutes. - (iii) To review risk management controls, systems and processes, including Treasury controls. - (iv) To assist the Board in performing its oversight responsibilities relating to the identification, analysis and management of risks which may have a significant influence on the performance of the company in delivering its Statement of Corporate Intent. - (v) To alert the Board if matters of concern arise from any of the above reviews and analysis.
+- (i) To assist the Top Energy Board in performing its oversight responsibilities relating to financial reporting, including Top Energy group financial statements, regulatory compliance, regulatory information disclosures, and any changes to them. - (ii) To review the Top Energy financial reporting process, the system of internal control, the audit process, and the Company's policies and process for monitoring compliance with statutes. - (iii) To review Top Energy's risk management controls, systems, and processes, including Treasury controls. - (iv) To assist the Top Energy Board in performing its oversight responsibilities relating to the identification, analysis, and management of risks which may have a significant influence on the Company's performance in delivering its Statement of Corporate Intent. - (v) To alert the Top Energy Board if matters of concern arise from any of the above reviews and analysis.

-The Committee's role is not to replace the ultimate authority of the Board
+The Committee's role is not to replace the ultimate authority of the Top Energy Board.

-Structure and Committee Composition
+3. Structure and Committee Composition

-The Committee shall be a committee of the Board, established by the Board.
+The Committee shall be a committee of the Top Energy Board, established by the Top Energy Board.
 Members of the Committee will normally be appointed for a period of three years and the longest serving member shall stand down (but may be reappointed) following the Company's Annual General Meeting.
 Where more than one member is longest serving, the member to retire shall be selected by lot.
 Members may be removed from the Committee by the Board at any time during their tenure.

-The Committee shall comprise not less than three members, being non-executive Directors of the company, the majority of who are acknowledged as independent by the
+The Committee shall comprise not less than three members, being non-executive Directors of Top Energy, the majority of who are acknowledged as independent by the

 Board, pursuant to the Board Charter.
-The chairperson is to be appointed by the Board, shall be an independent director who has no long-standing association with the external auditor firm and who is not be the Chair of the Board.
+The chairperson is to be appointed by the Top Energy Board, shall be an independent director who has a detailed understanding of the business of the Company and the Top Energy group companies and has no long-standing association with the external auditor firm and who is not be the Chair of the Board.
 The Chair of the Board shall be a member of the Committee ex officio.